 How we store it

-On computers all personal information is securely stored on our server.
+On computers all personal information is securely stored in our ICloud.
 Our computers are password protected and we have procedures to protect information such as ensuring screens are locked when left unattended.
 Documents containing personal information are stored in locked cabinets in locked offices.
 Our ticketing provider conforms to Data Protection legislation and has robust security on their system.

 We use MailChimp to send out our marketing email.
 Mailchimp uses servers outside of the EU but are part of the EU-US Privacy Shield, which allows the transfer of data between the EU and the US making Mailchimp compliant with current legislation.